Mercury Bank Review

 Mercury’s platform exists entirely online, so all of your banking is done on Mercury.com or in the mobile banking app.

-Through its third-party integrations, you’ll also have access to everything you need to run the financial side of your start-up, from bookkeeping to payroll to invoicing.
+Through its third-party integrations, you’ll also have access to everything you need to run the financial side of your start-up, from bookkeeping to payroll and invoicing.

 Mobile App

-The Mercury mobile banking app allows you to send money with ACH or wire transfers, sift through transactions, make mobile check deposits, and more, right from your smartphone.
+The Mercury mobile banking app allows you to send money with ACH or wire transfers, sift through transactions, make mobile check deposits, and more, from your phone.

 Virtual Debit Cards

-With Mercury, you can generate up to 50 virtual debit cards through Mastercard, which can be assigned to specific users and sub-accounts.
-Virtual cards are for specific expenses or to track individual spending within your organization.
+With Mercury, you can generate unlimited virtual debit cards through Mastercard, which can be assigned to specific users and sub-accounts.
+Virtual cards can be used for specific expenses or to track individual spending within your organization.

 According to its website, Mercury can link seamlessly with pretty much every US payment processor.